Guide

 Where should I start for na ipa?

-Start with Free Wave Hazy IPA, then open the bottle that sounds closest to the drink or moment you have in mind.
+Start with Free Wave Hazy IPA, Run Wild IPA, Big Beer Bundle, then open the bottle that sounds closest to the drink or moment you have in mind.

 How should I choose between close options?